 You can also view a current list of researchers, their research focus, and contact information: Directory of UVM Developmental Disabilities Researchers Network (Google Document)

 CDCI Affiliated Faculty Researchers

-A CDCI Affiliated Faculty Researcher is: (a) a UVM faculty member in any department; (b) who is currently involved in or is pursuing research pertaining to individuals with disabilities across the lifespan, their families, or service providers that is consistent with the mission and purpose of the CDCI; and (c) voluntarily establishes a non-salaried relationship with CDCI to explore individually determined and mutually beneficial research-related activities.
+A CDCI Affiliated Faculty Researcher is a UVM faculty member from any department who is currently involved in or is pursuing research pertaining to individuals with disabilities across the lifespan, their families, or service providers that is consistent with the mission and purpose of the CDCI who voluntarily establishes a non-salaried relationship with CDCI to explore individually determined and mutually beneficial research-related activities.